jfontan/gomm/README.md

 # gomm

-This project implements a library that compares two sorted files and tells which lines exist in only one of the files or exit in both.
+This project implements a library that compares two sorted files and tells which lines exist in only one of the files or exits in both.
 The functionality is the same as the [comm utility](https://en.wikipedia.org/wiki/Comm).

 For example, to print only strings that appear in both lists: